Battle of Modon (1403): Aftermath

 Boucicaut scored a small revanche on the Venetians on his way back to Genoa, capturing a large Venetian merchant galley and a cog.
 After long negotiations, on 22 March 1404 an initial agreement was reached between Venice and Genoa, stipulating on the one hand Genoese reimbursement for Venetian losses in Cyprus and Beirut, and on the other the return of the ships and prisoners captired at Modon.
 Due to the intransigence of Boucicaut, this agreement was never ratified, but neither were hostilities resumed, as the Genoese were opposed to a conflict with Venice.
 Finally, the issue was settled with the Treaty of Genoa on 28 June 1406, only a few months before Boucicaut's ouster from Genoa.
 Both parties agreed to recompense each other, initially appointing five arbitrators to establish the sums owed.
 These were soon replaced by a new mediator Amadeus VIII of Savoy.

 The internal instability of Genoa meant that the Battle of Modon was the last major challenge offered by the Genoese to Venetian maritime hegemony and its dominance of the eastern trade routes.
-The latter would be soon shaken, however, by the inexorable rise of the Ottoman Empire.
+The latter would be soon shaken, however, by the rise of the Ottoman Empire.